9 Steps to Prevent Vaginal Infection

 When you exercise, your clothing absorbs your sweat which can lead to infections.

 You should change your clothes and take a shower after exercising if you want to prevent vaginal infections.
-Doing so is fundamental.
+Therefore, doing this is fundamental.

 6. Don’t use perfumes or deodorant sprays